Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 ![firewall-directly-connected-01](./assets/firewall-directly-connected-01.jpg)

 _Figure 1.0: The above figure shows an example of AVS environment with default NSX gateways (Tier-0 and Tier-1), a 3__rd_ _party firewall / NVA and three isolated segments.
 NVA is directly connected to the three workload segments (App, Web and DB) and transit segment (default Tier-1 gateway).
-Source NAT'ting is done on the default Tier-1 Gateway._
+Source NATting is done on the default Tier-1 Gateway._

 ![firewall-directly-connected-02](./assets/firewall-directly-connected-01.jpg)

 _Figure 1.1: The above figure shows an example of AVS environment with default NSX gateways (Tier-0 and Tier-1), a 3__rd_ _party firewall / NVA and three isolated segments.
 NVA is directly connected to the three workload segments (App, Web, and DB) and transit segment (default Tier-1 gateway).
-Source NAT'ting is done on the NVA._
+Source NATting is done on the NVA._

 ##### Security pattern #2